Skip to main content

 Make KYC, KYB, AML, and VAT decisions explicit steps or approval gates, not hidden logic.
 Keep the wording narrow too: coverage varies by market and program, so avoid copy that implies universal treatment.

 For tax documents and identity records, default to data minimization: restricted access, masked alerts, approved channels, and a retention policy you can enforce.
-If any tax step depends on a threshold, use: "Add current threshold after verification."
+If any tax step depends on a threshold, keep that threshold marked as pending official or advisor verification until it is confirmed.
 If sensitive customer or business data is involved, review the workflow with a security expert before scaling.
 Related reading: The Best Fitness Apps for Busy Freelancers.

 Do not automate everything at once.
 Use this 30-day checklist to launch a small core, prove it is reliable, and scale only after a clear go decision.